 A margin of greater than 12 points ends the match

 Coaching is parent driven.
 All coaches are USA Wrestling certified coaches with background checks and Safe Sport certifications.
 We have several dads in the room with varying levels of wrestling experience.
-The head coach, Jay Sexton now has a 3rd grader in the program.
+The head coach, Jay Sexton now has an 8th grader and a 5th grader in the program.
 Coach Sexton was a

 3X State Champ in Missouri and wrestled for MIZZOU.

 The Westlake Youth Wrestling Club leases space and mats from Eanes ISD.
-Our training takes place in the Westlake High School 9th Grade Center Cafeteria.
+Our training takes place in the Westlake High School Wrestling Room.